tmatheusdiniz/42-Minishell/README.md

 The goal of minishell is to write a simple shell that behaves like bash for a subset of features.
 You’ll learn process creation/termination, file descriptors, signal handling, tokenization, parsing, and building a small but robust command interpreter.

+In addition, It's worth  mentioning that I was able to work in a group on this project and, as a result, i learned several git tools.

 🧐 Project Highlights

 A prompt that displays while waiting for a new command.